Skip to content

 Static Hoists

-Litsx uses ^name(...) for static component metadata that belongs to the generated class rather than to render-time execution.
+Litsx uses static name = ... for static component metadata that belongs to the generated class rather than to render-time execution.

 That means:

-• any other direct ^name(...) can attach additional static class metadata when Lit, Litsx, or your own runtime code knows how to consume it
+• any other direct static name = ... can attach additional static class metadata when Lit, Litsx, or your own runtime code knows how to consume it

 This is authored syntax, not a runtime import.